 The RA shall send a registration announcement to an applicant when the assignment of a TLC has been agreed.
 The registration announcement shall include at least the following information:

-the name of the organization submitting the application;
+a) the name of the organization submitting the application;

-a) the name, postal/electronic mail address and telephone/facsimile number for the contact point within the requesting organization;
+b) the name, postal/electronic mail address and telephone/facsimile number for the contact point within the requesting organization;

-b) full identification of the person submitting the application (including their role in the organization);
+c) full identification of the person submitting the application (including their role in the organization);

-c) the TLC value assigned.
+d) the TLC value assigned.
+In the case of registration of a party under a pre-assigned TLC, the assigned TLC value is known in advance and mentioned in the application.

 6.3.3 Notice of rejection